milgra/zenmusic/doc/USER.md

 ## 8. Controlling playback

-**To start playing a song**
+**To play a song**
 a.
 Double click on its item in the library browser
-or
 b.
-If no song is active in the toolbar info displays then press the center of the play/pause/seek knob and the active song in the library browser starts playing.
+Click on the center of the play/pause/seek knob to continue playing current song ( if paused )
+c.
+Press SPACE to continue playing current song ( if paused )

-To pause the current song :
+**To pause the current song**
 a.
 Press the center of the play/pause/seek knob
-or
 b.
 Press SPACE

 **To seek/fast forward/rewind the song**
 a. scroll over the play/pause/seek knob
-or
 b. click on the outer ring of the play/pause/seek knob
-or
 c. drag on the outer ring of the play/pause/seek knob

 A green overlay over the selected song item indicatesd that it is the active song item.